thewca/tnoodle/README.md

     java -jar TNoodle-WCA-$VERSION.jar

-*Important note: You must never use a custom build for any official competitions.* [Contact the WCA Board and the WRC](https://www.worldcubeassociation.org/contact) if you have any questions about this.
+_Important note: You must never use a custom build for any official competitions._ [Contact the WCA Board and the WRC](https://www.worldcubeassociation.org/contact) if you have any questions about this.

-### Releasing

-First make sure that `./gradlew build` works.

-- Bump the version number in the root project `build.gradle.kts`.
-- Verify that all tests succeed by invoking `./gradlew check`.
-- Build a release JAR with `./gradlew generateOfficialRelease`.

-Be aware that this command will invoke all build tests!
-Especially for the `:scrambles` project, this can take some ~15 minutes to finish.

 ### Notes

 -   Each project is a fully fledged Gradle project (they each have a `build.gradle.kts` file).
 Your IDE should be able to import Gradle build structures nowadays. if not, this is a good indicator that your IDE is outdated and should be replaced.